On combining estimated and analytic covariance matrices: Tomographic weak lensing

 \section{Tomographic weak lensing}

 Here we investigate more realistic cases, namely cosmic shear surveys.
 One survey is relatively small and the other is large; with each the within-survey covariance is estimated from simulations, and there is an additional analytic Gaussian super-sample covariance component.
 CAMB \citep{CAMB} was used to generate power spectra, which were used to train an emulator for speed.
+The cosmological setup is a flat Universe with $\Omega_m=0.3$, $S_8=0.8$, $\Omega_b=0.049$, $h=0.67$, $\sum m_\mu = 0.06$ eV. $n_s=0.965$, with a nonlinear power spectrum computed with Halofit \citep{takahashi}.
 We assume wide uniform priors on $S_8$ and $\Omega_m$.
 We use OneCovariance \citep{OneCovariance} to generate covariance matrices, combining the Gaussian and non-Gaussian terms into a single within-sample covariance, and generate a super-sample covariance which is assumed known.
-We use five tomographic bins (with the default $n(z)$ and ellipticity errors provided in OneCovariance configuration files), and two survey areas of 777 and 14000 square degrees.
+We used five tomographic bins, with setups being example configurations provided in OneCovariance with their default $n(z)$ and one-component ellipticity standard deviations, and two survey areas of 777 and 14000 square degrees.
 Further details are given in Table \ref{tab:survey_params}.
 All auto-power spectra and five cross-spectra are used in the analysis, with 15 band powers in $\ell$, giving a total of 150 data points.
 The within-sample covariance is estimated from 350 simulations at the fiducial point $S_8 = 0.8,\ \Omega_m=0.3$.
-With the \cite{Percival2022} frequency-matching prior, this is a regime where the Student-$t$ corrections are large: the scale matrix is 6.7 times the sample variance $\bS$.
+With the \cite{Percival2022} frequency-matching prior, this is specifically chosen to be in a regime where the Student-$t$ corrections are large: the scale matrix is 6.7 times the sample variance $\bS$, and the resulting large uncertainty in the true covariance matrix leads to much larger posteriors than we would expect in a more realistic case with a higher number of simulations.
 The super-sample covariance is heavily sub-dominant in these cases.